RedHotDataProject/Project_ADA/docs/index.md

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~maxencedraguet/11.embed" height="525" width="100%"></iframe>

 Note that we mainly have data for "western" countries, with a <b> huge bias toward France</b>.
-We mostly lack information for countries in Africa and the centre of Asia.
+We mostly lack information for countries in Africa, the Middle East and the centre of Asia.
 Our dataset is thus clearly not a truthful representation of the world.
-We shall therefore restrict the analysis to the case of France, since it is the most prevalent.
+We shall therefore restrict the analysis to the case of France, since it is the most prevalent among the different columns.
 This means products will be limited to those available for purchasing in France.
-Note that this requirement is not an exclusive one (<b>not only</b> France but <b>at least</b> France).
+Note that this requirement is not an exclusive one: we do <b>not only</b> require them to be sold in France but to be <b>at least</b> available in France.

-Now that this restriction in the representation power of our Database is established, let's attack the first part of the problem: the <b>palm oil</b> in the food industry.
+Now that this restriction in the representation power of our database is established, let us attack the first part of the problem: <b>palm oil</b> in the food industry.

 ## The Palm Oil Connection

-iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~maxencedraguet/13.embed" height="525" width="100%"></iframe>
+<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~maxencedraguet/13.embed" height="525" width="100%"></iframe>

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~maxencedraguet/15.embed" height="525" width="100%"></iframe>